The MPN AA is run by MPN patient volunteers.

 Having such a rare disease meant I felt quite alone.
 As time has gone on, I can see that I needed more support in the early months but as I don’t like to use social media, I wasn’t aware of the online support available.

-Fortunately in March 2018, at a presentation in Sydney by Professor Ruben Mesa, a Myeloproliferative Neoplasm (MPN) expert from the US, I met a representative of the MPN Alliance Australia (MPN AA) who also has PV, as well as another PV patient from Sydney.
+Fortunately in March 2018, I met a representative of the MPN Alliance Australia (MPN AA) who also has PV, as well as another PV patient from Sydney.
 It made a huge difference to meet other patients who understood what I was going through and who had much more knowledge, lived experience and information to share.

 If you are newly diagnosed or do not know about support available in Australia, including how to meet other MPN patients, I believe you will find this MPN AA website to be a treasure trove of quality MPN information.

-Finally, what has helped me considerably in coping with my PV diagnosis is just ensuring that I am getting out a great deal and enjoying life, especially spending time with my family and four precious little grandsons.
+Finally, what has helped me considerably in coping with my PV diagnosis is just ensuring that I am getting out a great deal and enjoying life, especially spending time with my family and precious little grandchildren.

 Charlie Nicholson